michael-kricheldorf/flare-forecast.github.io-wiki/Developing-and-Debugging-Node.js-OpenWhisk-Functions-in-VS-Code.md

 # Developing and Debugging Node.js OpenWhisk Functions in VS Code

 I follow this  [project](https://github.com/nheidloff/openwhisk-debug-nodejs) which clearly shows how [Apache OpenWhisk](http://openwhisk.org/) functions can be developed and debugged locally via [Visual Studio Code](https://code.visualstudio.com/).
 The current code is stored in [my personal repository](https://github.com/Jyuqi/FLARE_DEBUG_NODEJS/).
+Most usefule parts are transferred to flare repo.

 Watch the [video](https://www.youtube.com/watch?v=P9hpcOqQ3hw) to see this in action.